Blog

 But the City of Issaquah refused to display the statue of Lenin and, after Carpenter’s sudden death, it was sent to a foundry in the Fremont neighborhood of Seattle, to be melted down.

 The statue of Lenin was saved again, this time by the foundry’s founder, Peter Bevis.
 He convinced the Fremont Chamber of Commerce to display it until a buyer could be found.
 The statue was unveiled in 1995 and moved to its current location, 3526 Fremont Place North, in 1996.
 It remains controversial, however, its hands frequently painted red to symbolize the blood on Vladimir Lenin’s hands.
-The statue is also still for sale.
+Other people admire the irony of a symbol of oppression which is now looking out over the Fremont neighborhood of Seattle where the motto is, “the freedom to be peculiar.”

 Here’s more about “what was there before” Lenin: a gas station.